-Chitwan National Park is very famous for its adventurous offerings like rafting, boating, etc. And also in some time of year, people residing here celebrate special festival and in that time you can enjoy and share happiness with them.
-This national park is also famous for giving shelter and protecting large number of species and mammals like one-horned rhinos, tigers, leopards, sloth bears, gaurs, etc. To condense, Chitwan national park protects and preserves more than 400 species of birds.
+Chitwan National Park is very famous for its adventurous offerings like rafting, boating, etc. And also in some time of year, people residing here celebrate the special festival and in that time you can enjoy and share happiness with them.
+This national park is also famous for giving shelter and protecting the large number of species and mammals like one-horned rhinos, tigers, leopards, sloth bears, gaurs, etc. To condense, Chitwan national park protects and preserves more than 400 species of birds.

 Another great attraction of this national park is the 500 one-horned rhinoceros and some hundred Bengal tigers.
 This great safari is well enjoyable in elephant ride while watching many of the beautiful sceneries and birds chirping.
-Beside jungle and its contents, one of the most important factors of Chitwan Jungle Safari is the colorful Tharu Culture, their way of living and their unique Dance.
-Other activities that can be done in Chitwan Jungle Safari are jungle walk, canoe ride, jeep drive, bathing with elephants and many more.
+Besides the jungle and its contents, one of the most important factors of Chitwan Jungle Safari is the colorful Tharu Culture, their way of living and their unique Dance.
+Other activities that can be done in Things to do in Chitwan are jungle walk, canoe ride, jeep drive, bathing with elephants and many more.

 >>Tharu cultural show

-Tharu are the tribes of Chitwan region with their own culture and unique dance that attracts quite a large crowd.
+Tharu are the tribes of the Chitwan region with their own culture and unique dance that attracts quite a large crowd.
 You must see their dance if it’s even for once because it is different than any other dances that you may have seen in the past.
 Namely, Peacock dance and stick dance are the most performed ones and it’s pretty popular in their community and almost every Tharu knows the dancing style.
-This can be sweet treat for your roaming eyes.
+This can be the sweet treat for your roaming eyes.
 Don’t miss the show.

 Are you thinking of getting there?
-Maybe we can arrange you accommodation with perfect package that suits you.
+Maybe we can arrange you accommodation with a perfect package that suits you.

 Are you fond of birds or you are just trying new adventure?
-Either way you must visit Sauraha of Chitwan to watch the resident and migrants birds that reside here coming from thousands of miles away.
+Either way, you must visit Sauraha of Chitwan to watch the resident and migrants birds that reside here coming from thousands of miles away.
 Sauraha homes around 160 species of migrant birds and 543 species in total.
 And you must not forget to take some decent binoculars and good naturalist guide to guide you to the perfect place to watch birds.
-Giant Hornbill, Paradise Flycatcher and Lesser Florican are some of the exotic birds you will get glimpses of.
+Giant Hornbill, Paradise Flycatcher, and Lesser Florican are some of the exotic birds you will get glimpses of.

 Note: There are currently two spots for bird watching, one is Sauraha (old tourist hub) and another is Meghauli (new tourist hub).
-Be sure to choose any of these two before heading out for Bird watching in Chitwan.
+Be sure to choose any of these two before heading out for Birdwatching in Chitwan.

 >>Night Stay at Tower in Jungle

-Spending a couple of nights in jungle and exploring their behavior is another adventure for those having guts.
+Spending a couple of nights in the jungle and exploring their behavior is another adventure for those having guts.
 You can get to spend nights in the center of Chitwan’s jungle and experience sunrise and sunset inside the forest.
-There is a tower where we camp for accommodating ourselves for the night with basic toilet because animals can be quite aggressive with the presence of humans roaming in the jungle at night.
+There is a tower where we camp for accommodating ourselves for the night with a basic toilet because animals can be quite aggressive with the presence of humans roaming in the jungle at night.

 >>Cycling In Chitwan

 Cycling outside of Sauraha can give you the glimpses of the Nepali living style which can be compared to the status of Sauraha nearly 30 years ago.
 You can take photographs of typical Nepali lifestyle and view some crop fields, farmers and fishermen.
-If you are lucky you may even see close views of Eagles and other rare animals and birds and to mention deer’s are common in Sauraha.
+If you are lucky you may even see close views of Eagles and other rare animals and birds and to mention deer are common in Sauraha.
 An experienced guide can help you to know the place better and some must go spots around the Chitwan.